-Kraken maintains margin pools in 16 cryptocurrencies and four fiat currencies that allow you to open positions larger than your leveraged funds.
+Kraken maintains margin pools in 16 cryptocurrencies and four fiat currencies, which allow you to trade using margin.

 What Are The Margin Allowance Limits?